End of Life Data for Red Hat Enterprise Linux

 Identifying Red Hat Enterprise Linux CoreOS

-The column mappings between Red Hat and Discovery are as follows:
+The following table displays the column mappings between Red Hat and BMC Helix Discovery:

 Full support ends